aamirashrafi/DomainToText_AMLProject/README.md

 data_api/data/image_descriptions.json
 data_api/data/image_splits.json
 ```
 4. **Set Sentence Encoder:** We need to set ``Bert`` as sentense encoder.
 So in the config_default.py file me need to write C.MODEL.LANG_ENCODER = 'bert'.
-To train this model,  the eval-uation split was intended to be the same as the train-ing  split.
+To train this model,  the evaluation split was intended to be the same as the training  split.
 5. **BEST_checkpoints.pth:** When the image retrieval and phrase retrieval MAP on the validation set stopped improving, the model training will be stopped, and we will get the best weights under output/triplet_match/temp/checkpoints directory.
 6. **Retrain DomainToText with BEST_checkpoints.pth:** Now we have to train our DomainToText model with new best weights.
 For applying new best weights either we can replace BEST_checkpoints.pth file or we can set path to BEST_checkpoints.pth file in eval_ensamble.py.
 So we need to make sure that in eval_ensamble.py line#103 should be commented and line#104 should me un-commented.
 7. **Train the model:** Now we can train the model and observe the result.